Coronavirus Australia: Why Covid-19 isn't going anywhere soon

 There's a problem with success.
 It breeds complacency.
 As Australia bickers over pandemic restrictions, the deadly virus is exploding across the world.
-Have we forgotten we're not out of this yet?
+Have they forgotten they're not out of it yet?

 Worldwide, almost 10 million people are known to have contracted Covid-19.
 Nearly 500,000 have died.
 And the rate of infection only continues to accelerate.